 Odds are you already have a major donor in your network willing to allocate their donation towards a matching gift campaign.
 Corporations can be solicited to match up to the first $10,000 in donations made (or more) in exchange for mentioning their company in your email campaigns, on your website, and on social media.
 They also get a tax write-off, so it’s a win-win for both.
 A matching gift strategy could also be applied to local nonprofits on a smaller scale.
 For example, secure five local community sponsors that will give $2,000 each and create a $10,000 matching gift campaign.

 To begin, make of list of potential donors and sponsors and then invite them to participate through one-on-one stewardship.
 That’s the traditional way to do it.
 You may be surprised, however, that actively seeking matching gift donors and sponsors publicly works as well.
 Create a page on your website with a call-to-action and a list of the benefits of becoming a matching gifts sponsor and then promote this page in email and on social media.
-A public search has a way of getting in front of new eyes, thus new donors and sponsors.
+A public search for matching gift sponsors has a way of getting in front of new eyes, thus new donors and sponsors.
 Other ideas for promotion include an ad in your print newsletter and listing the opportunity on your “More Ways to Give” page.

 The Audubon Society uses a matching gift strategy to grow its monthly donors.
-They send multiple emails and promote the campaign on social media:
+They send multiple emails and promote the campaign on social media.